ckeditor/ckeditor5/docs/builds/guides/integration/advanced-setup.md

 In this guide, we would like to show you ways to closer integrate CKEditor 5 with your application and further customize builds.
 Thanks to that, you will be able to optimize the bundling process of your project and customize the builds in a more convenient way.

 We will start from covering the requirements of the build process, including webpack configuration.
-Then, we will cover practical examples.
+Then, we will cover practical examples:

+* [Scenario 1: Creating a custom build](#scenario-1-creating-a-custom-build) &mdash; explains how to create a custom build of CKEditor 5 from scratch and maintain it over time.
+* [Scenario 2: Integrating from source](#scenario-2-integrating-from-source) &mdash; explains how to integrate CKEditor 5 from source directly into your application (without creating a separate build).
+* [Option: Minifying JavaScript](#option-minifying-javascript) &mdash; explains how to configure webpack to minify output JavaScript files.
+* [Option: Extracting CSS](#option-extracting-css) &mdash; explains how to configure webpack to generate standalone `.css` file.
+* [Option: Building to ES5 target](#option-building-to-es5-target) &mdash; explains how to configure webpack and babel to transpile output code to ES5.
+* [Option: Using two different editors](#option-using-two-different-editors) &mdash; explains how to create a build that allows using two different editors on one page.
+* [Option: Using Webpack Encore](#option-using-webpack-encore) &mdash; explains how to configure webpack via [Webpack Encore](https://symfony.com/doc/current/frontend.html).

 ## Requirements